-James Hofmockel will be one of our independent directors as of the effective date of the registration statement of which this prospectus forms a part.
+James Hofmockel is one of our independent directors as of the date hereof.
 Mr. Hofmockel has over 30 years of experience in the financial sector as an entrepreneur, investor and advisor, including nearly 20 years of principal investing and completion of numerous capital-raising and M&A transactions in the public and private markets.
 Since July 2007, Mr. Hofmockel has been the managing partner of Hofmockel Investments, LLC, and since September 2018, (312) Investments, LLC, both private investment and financial advisory firms.
 From September 2000 to June 2009, Mr. Hofmockel served as a Principal in the private equity firm Cardinal Growth, L.P., where he led a number of investments and was a board member of several portfolio companies, and co-founded Diamond Communication Solutions, Inc. From 1998 to 2000, he served as a Vice President at Resource Financial Corporation, an investment banking and merchant banking firm, and Mr. Hofmockel worked in investment banking in the financial institutions groups of Salomon Brothers (1996-1998) and Bear Stearns (1994-1996).
 Between December 1988 and July 1992, Mr. Hofmockel was a certified public accountant working in KPMG's financial services group in tax and consulting.
 Mr. Hofmockel received a Bachelor of Science in Accounting from Purdue University and a Master of Business Administration from the University of Chicago Booth School of Business.
 Mr. Hofmockel is well qualified to serve as a director due to his extensive investing and advisory experience.

-Number, Classes and Terms of Office of Officers and Directors governance requirements, we are not required to hold an annual meeting until one year after our first fiscal year end following our listing on Nasdaq.
+Number, Classes and Terms of Office of Officers and Directors

+Our board of directors consists of five directors and is divided into three classes with only one class of directors being elected in each year and each class (except for those directors appointed prior to our first annual meeting of stockholders) serving a three-year term.
+In accordance with Nasdaq corporate governance requirements, we are not required to hold an annual meeting until one year after our first fiscal year end following our listing on Nasdaq.
 The term of office of the Class I directors, consisting of Messrs.
 O'Keefe and Hofmockel, will expire at our first annual meeting of stockholders.
 The term of office of the Class II of directors, consisting of Messrs.
 Norris and Lehmann, will expire at the second annual meeting of stockholders.
 The term of office of the Class III directors, consisting of Mr. Kabot, will expire at the third annual meeting of stockholders.